-- FROSTING: ½ cup powdered sugar and 1 Tblsp lemon juice
+- For frosting: ½ Cup powdered sugar and 1 Tbsp lemon juice

 - Preheat oven to 350 F.

-- Grease your baking pan evenly or use cooking spray; then flour it lightly.
+- Grease a bundt baking pan evenly or use cooking spray; and then flour it lightly.

-- Carefully stir and dissolve the yeast in the cream.
+- Carefully stir and dissolve the yeast completely into the cream.

 - Set the bowl in a warm place to rise to double-size.

-- Add remaining ingredients, but the raisins; knead dough on a dough bard or clean countertop until smooth.
+- Add remaining ingredients, except the raisins, and knead the dough on a dough board or a clean counter top until smooth.

-- Place dough in pan, cover with a clean cloth, and leave in a very warm, draft-free place until doubled in size.
+- Place the raised dough in the pan, cover it with a clean cloth, and leave it in a very warm, draft-free place until doubled in size again.

-- Bake the baba for 30 – 40 minutes until done (clean knife blade inserted into center will emerge clean.
+- Bake the raised dough 30 to 40 minutes until done (a clean knife blade inserted into center will emerge clean).

-Cool pan on a cooling rack and remove the babka from pan.
+- Remove the pan from the oven and cool on a cooling rack, then and remove the cake from pan.

-In a small bowl, mix the ingredients for the frosting until smooth and pour over the babka.
+- In a small bowl, mix the two frosting ingredients until smooth and pour the mixture over the babka.
 If you want a thinner frosting, add some cream or milk.
 For thicker frosting, add more powdered sugar.